mbc2467/CUA_REU_TextBasedAdventureGame/ideasAndPlanning.md

 - calling ms leslie (dream about birds pecking eyes out)
 - tornado warning (window literally falls into kitchen)
 - Sarkar runs into Marlena, Walker and Archie in the stairwell when they are singing "Star-Spangled Banner" (Fergie's Version)
-- archie 3D-prints a 20 cigarette holder and gets caught by Dr. Yero
-- walker prints an eiffel tower replica to gift to carlos